vuejs/awesome-vue/README.md

  - [vue-agile](https://github.com/lukaszflorczak/vue-agile) – A carousel component inspired by Slick, written in Vue.js and vanilla JS only.
  - [vue-tiny-slider](https://github.com/viktorlarsson/vue-tiny-slider) – A carousel component created by ganlanyuan, written in Vue.js.
 No jQuery.
 Works in IE8+.
  - [vue2-text-swimlane](https://github.com/mubaidr/vue-swimlane) - A Text Swimlane plugin for Vue.js
+ - [vue-picture-swipe](https://github.com/rap2hpoutre/vue-picture-swipe) - Vue Picture Swipe Gallery (a gallery of image with thumbnails, lazy-load and swipe) backed by photoswipe.

 ### Charts